mnishiguchi/CriminalIntent2/_notebook/fragment.md

 ## the support library

-- Add android.support.v4 library as a dependency
+- Add android.support.v4 library as a dependency (for ViewPager etc)
+- Add android.support.v7 library as a dependency (for toolbar etc)

 ### Advantages of using the support library